+3 Beauties South

-3 Beauties of the Deep South
+of the Deep South

-7. HOUMAS HOUSE, Burnside, Louisiana -a manor house in the grand tradition.
+1. HOUMAS HOUSE, Burnside, Louisiana-a manor house in the grand tradition.
 Once occupied by the wealthiest planter in America, it is rich in romantic history.

+WWL PRIMARY DAY-TIME COVERAGE 591,030 BMB STATION AUDIENCE FAMILIES 2.
+J. ARON SUGAR REFINERY, White Castle, La.
+In 1948, nearly 51⁄2 million tons of sugar cane were produced in Louisiana, which also leads the nation in cane sugar refining.
+Another reason why WWL-land exceeds national average in increased income, buying power, general prosperity.
 3. WWL'S COVERAGE OF THE DEEP SOUTH 50,000 watts-high-power, affording advertisers low-cost dominance of this new-rich market.
 Note: Coverage mapped by Broadcast Measurement Bureau.
 Some scattered counties, covered by WWL, are not shown.

-50,000 WATTS
+The greatest selling power in the South's greatest city 50,000 WATTS CLEAR CHANNEL CBS AFFILIATE Represented nationally by The Katz Agency, Inc.

+New Orleans

+(Continued from New Orleans 4)

 of the diversified audience.

 Many of the programs have French characters and cater to the nearby Cajuns who engage in fishing, farming and trapping.
 The Cajuns have a patois all their own that defies recording on paper.
 The city is an educational and cultural center.
 Tulane, Loyola and H. Sophie Newcomb College for Women rank high and along with Louisiana State U. provide famed medical centers.
 There are 1,092 churches, including St. Louis Cathedral, oldest in America.

-Just to show its diversification, New Orleans is a center of classical music and the birthplace of jazz.
-Two symphonies and an opera association are supported by the populace.
+Just to show its diversification, New Orleans is a center of classical music and the birthplace of Two symphonies and an 1922 opera association are supported by the populace.
 The jazz supply is supported partly by Orleanians but mostly by tourists.
 Perhaps two dozen havens of rhythm prosper in a few blocks along famed Bourbon St., though their musical appeal is supplemented by floor shows featuring dancers skilled in the nuances of primitive terpsichory.
 The story of Dixieland jazz with its Louis Armstrong and other Basin St. impresarios traces back to African tribal dances, European classics and American folklore.
-Proud of its musical heritage, New Orleans is broad-minded and has adopted the more violent fulminations of the bebop cult without conceding it superiority in sound or rhythm to its own Dixie jazz.

-Economic Gains Made During War Maintained

-Fortunately for New Orleans, the war's need for transportation facilities brought just the recognition it long had desired and the war-wrought economic gains have been more than maintained.
+Proud of its musical heritage, New Orleans is broad-minded and has adopted the more violent fulminations of the bebon cult without conceding it superiority in sound or rhythm to its own Dixie jazz.
+Economic Gains Made During War Maintained Fortunately for New Orleans, the war's need for transportation facilities brought just the recognition it long had desired and the war-wrought economic gains have been more than maintained.
 Similar stories can be told of the city's factories and other enterprises.

-Living standards have reached a new high, and purchasing power is up 48% in the last decade despite inflation.
-Business activity was at an alltime high last year, dipping slightly at yearend with the national trend.

-New Orleans' economic growth has been faster than that of most American cities.
-Here are some of the indicators that show the way the economic winds are drifting down by the Mississippi delta:

-BANK DEBITS-Almost \$8 billion in 1948, 12.7% over 1947 while the national average (dropped 1.5%.
+Living standards have reached a new high, and purchasing power is up 48% in the last decade despite Inflation.
+Business activity was at an alltime high last year, dipping slightly at yearend with the nation- New Orleans' economic growth has been faster than that of most American cities.
+Here are some of the indicators that show the way the economic winds are drifting down by the Mississippi delta: BANK DEBITS-Almost \$8 billion in 1948, 12.7% over 1947 while the national average dropped 1.5%.
 This was nearly triple the 1939 total.

-BANK CLEARINGS-Almost \$61⁄2 billion, up 8.5% over 1947 and triple the 1939 figure.
+BANK CLEARINGS-Almost \$61/2 billion, up 8.5% over 1947 and triple the 1939 figure.
+CONSTRUCTION-Building permits 6.3% over 1937 and nearly five times 136.3% over 1939 figure.
+1939 ngure.

+RETAIL SALES-\$552 million, 6.3% over 1947 and triple prewar figure.